-So let's start with what.
+Let’s start with what.
 UTM actually stands for, Urchin Tracking Module.
 Now, for a lot of people, myself included, I used to think that these meant universal tracking measures, but that’s not where they came from.
 They actually came from Urchin, which was the predecessor to Google Analytics.
 It was what Google bought in order to build the foundation for what we now know as Google Analytics.
-And these were tracking measures or modules that we could use to help us track the effectiveness of our digital marketing activities.
+These were tracking measures or modules that we could use to help us track the effectiveness of our digital marketing activities.

 What is a UTM?
 UTMs were parameters that they were using to help make sure that marketers were effectively tracking their campaigns, so you could feed in specific data into your analytics tools using a UTM.

-So why are they important?
-Well, first off, it’s going to help us understand which channels are performing better than others.
-If we structure our campaigns and we use these specific codes or these modules at the end of our URL strings, we can actually know where our traffic’s coming from, what campaigns were effective, what keywords were used in searching us if we’re doing paid search.
-So there's a lot of cool ways that we can leverage these to improve our ROI.
+Why are they important?
+Well first, it’s going to help us understand which channels are performing better than others.
+If we structure our campaigns and we use these specific codes or these modules at the end of our URL strings, we can actually know where our traffic’s coming from, what campaigns were effective, and what keywords were used in searching us if we’re doing paid search.
+There are a lot of cool ways that we can leverage these to improve our ROI.

-So how do we do this?
+How do we do this?
 We can leverage them by using this simple tool called the GA Campaign URL Builder.
 It allows you to build these UTMs really quickly and effectively.
-There's a couple of things that are required and that’s going to be source, medium and campaigns.
-And then there's some extra things that you can leverage, like if you’re doing paid search, you can do keywords.
+There are a couple of things that are required and that’s going to be source, medium, and campaigns.
+Then there are some extra things that you can leverage, like if you’re doing paid search, you can do keywords.
 If you’re doing A/B testing, you can do content.
 This will allow you to segment your data and get a lot more out of it.

 Let’s take a look at how we do this using the Campaign URL Builder to make sure that our campaigns are the most effective they can be.

 Here we are at the Campaign URL Builder.
 You can get to it at this very friendly domain here, which I’ll make sure that we post in the comments, that way you can easily find it.
-It’s pretty easy to follow, if you work your way down the list here.
-And this will allow you to create a UTM.
+It’s pretty easy to follow if you work your way down the list here.
+This will allow you to create a UTM.

 A couple of things that you’re going to need, which are required, like the website URL, so what your site is.
 The source; so this is going to be something like Google or Newsletter.
 It’s really the referrer.
 This is what you’re going to be using here in the source.

 Then the medium is going to be your marketing medium.
-This would be something like email, organic, cost per click, things of that nature.
-That’s the biggest difference, is your medium that you’re using to deliver and the refer is the specific referral.
-For organic you will have Google being Yandex, Baidu, something along those lines.
+This would be something like email, organic, cost per click, and things of that nature.
+That’s the biggest difference, is the medium that you’re using to deliver and the refer is the specific referral.
+For organic, you will have Google being Yandex, Baidu, or something along those lines.
 That’s the way you want to break it down.
 The medium is how it travels.
 The referrer is the specific channel.

 Your campaign name; this is what you’re calling your campaign.
-And then you can add down here if you’re doing paid search campaign terms and contents.
+And then you can add down here if you’re doing paid search campaign terms and content.

-If you drop a little bit lower in this page, you’ll see right here it’ll tell you a little bit more of what to do.
+If you drop a little bit lower on this page, you’ll see right here it’ll tell you a little bit more about what to do.

-So what would a UTM look like?
-What we do is we can go ahead and type in our URL here.
+What would a UTM look like?
+What we do is we can type in our URL here.
 Now for a source, I probably wouldn’t be doing something like organic because that typically is going to get pulled in.
 But what I would do like a referral source.
-We could say here “PR site", if we have a specific website that we want to track.
+We could say here “PR site” if we have a specific website that we want to track.

 Now if you look down here, you’re going to see this link.
 You can even build these yourself if you want to if you really want to get fancy.
 This just makes it a lot easier.
-So you'd see like my website right here and then UTM source and this is the PR site, UTM medium, it's referral, UTM campaign, and that would be guest post.
+You’d see like my website right here and then UTM source and this is the PR site, UTM medium, its referral, UTM campaign, and that would be a guest post.

-So if you’re looking at your campaign, you’ll notice that a lot of traffic already gets put into buckets.
-Things like Pinterest, YouTube.
+If you’re looking at your campaign, you’ll notice that a lot of traffic already gets put into buckets.
+Things like Pinterest, and YouTube.
 AMP already does this with the AMP project, the CDN.
 Any of your other referral sources that you also could be getting traffic from would pass through here.
-Now as you see, Baidu isd a search engine.
-This is why having UTMs, especially when it comes to your campaigns is very important.
+Now as you see, Baidu is a search engine.
+This is why having UTMs, especially when it comes to your campaigns, is very important.
 That way you make sure that the traffic that you’re tracking gets into the right buckets.

-So if I go over here to my campaigns, we’re not currently running any paid campaigns, but we do have UTMs working for a number of our different things that we’re working on on our site.
-So our lead nurturing, emails have some, we have a lead flow, we’ve got a couple of different campaigns around our topic and content that we’re doing.
+If I go over here to my campaigns, we’re not currently running any paid campaigns, but we do have UTMs working for a number of the different things that we’re working on on our site.
+Our lead nurturing, emails have some, we have a lead flow, and we’ve got a couple of different campaigns around our topic and content that we’re doing.
 As you can see here, these are all set up with UTM.
-So we break down our campaign and we can even go into this lead nurture campaign and see specifically that is actually automated email from the source and the medium.
-We can start building in a lot of other factors here like the emails, the clicks that were actually driving to the site, the content around there.
+We break down our campaign and we can even go into this lead nurture campaign and see specifically that is actually an automated email from the source and the medium.
+We can start building in a lot of other factors here like the emails, the clicks that were actually driving to the site, and the content around there.